Xiaoxue-Zheng/Alibaba-Java-Coding-Guidelines/README.md

 12\. **[Mandatory]** Business logic in constructor methods is prohibited.
 All initializations should be implemented in the `init` method.

 13\. **[Mandatory]** The `toString` method must be implemented in a POJO class.
-The `super.toString` method should be called in in the beginning of the implementation if the current class extends another POJO class.
+The `super.toString` method should be called in at the beginning of the implementation if the current class extends another POJO class.
  > <font color="#977C00">Note: </font>We can call the `toString` method in a POJO directly to print property values in order to check the problem when a method throws an exception in runtime.

 14\. **[Recommended]** When accessing an array generated by the split method in String using an index, make sure to check the last separator whether it is null to avoid `IndexOutOfBoundException`.